gaa/gaa/README.md

 - 👋 Hi, I’m @gaa - or Gökhan
-- 👀 I’m interested in economics, statistics, explorative data analysis, and real estate
+- 👀 I’m interested in economics, statistics, explorative data analysis, and all aspects of real estate as an institutional asset class
 - 🌱 I’m currently learning not to go crazy
-- 💞️ I’m looking to collaborate on <lemme think 'bout that>
+- 💞️ I’m looking to collaborate on holistic real asset (investment) management systems
 - 📫 How to reach me 👉 http://aydinli.net/

 <!---